aRTy42/POE-ItemInfo/README.markdown

 - maps: infos such as the 3->1 vendor recipe result, bosses, layout and possible divination cards
 - divination cards: drop locations
 - gems: display the quality effect
-- has the ability to convert currency items to chaos orbs (you can adjust the rates by editing `data\CurrencyRates.txt`)
+- has the ability to convert currency items to chaos orbs with ratios fetched from http://poe.ninja/
 - optional macros for fast hideout travel (via chat command), faster stash tab selection and more
 - adds a system tray icon and proper system tray description tooltip